2aid-dev/Image-classification-via-convolution-nerual-network./README.md

 # Image-classification-via-convolution-nerual-network.
-Image classification via convolution nerual network.

-# This repository is an optimization of the following repository
+## This repository is an optimization of the following repository: 👇🏼
 https://github.com/WhynotChen0105/Experiment-1/tree/main

 ## Image Classification via Convolutional Neural Network